kushlku/kushlku.github.io/_includes/hobbies.md

-Beyond my academic and professional endeavors, I take delight in life’s quieter joys—sometimes as simple as gazing out of a window and letting the world pass by.
+Beyond my academic and professional endeavors, I take delight in life’s quieter joys, sometimes as simple as gazing out of a window.
 But I do have some hobbies too, where I do more than gazing.

 ## 🏏 Cricket
 - Lifelong passion for the sport.